Playgirlkaybrazyworld/HD/README.md

 - No seeking controls for videos.
 - No posting.
 - No hiding of already seen threads.
-- 4chan data is not cached.
+- When returning to previosly viewed thread, the scroll positon is not preserved exactly correctly.
 - Occasionally crashes when selecting threads.
 (Seems like an iOS 16 SwiftUI List bug.)

 ## Requirements